 Put on the New Self

-1 If then you were raised together with Christ, seek the things that are above, where Christ is, seated on the right hand of God.
-2 Set your mind on the things that are above, not on the things that are on the earth.
+1 If then you were raised together with Christ, seek those things that are above, where Christ is, seated at the right hand of God.
+2 Set your mind on things above, not on things that are on the earth.
 3 For you died, and your life is hidden with Christ in God.
 4 When Christ, our life, is revealed, then you will also be revealed with him in glory.

 5 Put to death, therefore, your earthly nature: sexual immorality, uncleanness, depraved passion, evil desire, and covetousness, which is idolatry.
 6 For these things, the wrath of God comes on the disobedient.